Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 Key Features

 What impresses me most about Grammarly is how it catches nuanced writing issues.
 It's not just about fixing obvious errors—it helps you communicate more effectively by suggesting ways to make your writing clearer and more impactful.
+The 2026 update introduced real-time AI rewrites that can transform casual messages into professional communications instantly.

 Limitations